CorentinB/bigd/README.md

 This is a command-line tool that you can use to concurrently scrape files from a webpage.
 Usage:

 ```
-./bigd --url <URL> --type mp3 --threads 5
+./bigd --url <URL> --type mp3 --threads 5 --depth 0
 ```

 will download all files of type mp3 from url `<URL>`.
 In addition, a threadpool is used to download `threads` number of files at any given moment.
 Hopefully therefore, bigd should prove quicker than tools like wget.

-Finally, recursive downloading is also supported with an optional `--depth` argument.
-This defaults to 0.
+Finally, recursive downloading is also supported with the `--depth` argument.
+By default (and as explicitly shown above), recursive downloading is disabled, as signified by a 'depth' value of zero.

 Tested on a bunch of open directories.